 We Never Become Bored With (Real) Love

 While one form of intense obsessive love founded on passion and physical intimacy we sometimes experience toward the beginning of a relationship has no sustainable long-term plan, if we’re lucky, we share common interests, goals, and values on which we can build “companionate love.”
-According to psychology Robert Sternberg’s Triangular Theory of Love, successful couples stay together by building this kind of love together, which is comprised of intimacy and commitment.
+According to psychology Robert Sternberg’s Triangular Theory of Love, successful couples stays together by building this kind of love together, which is comprised of intimacy and commitment.
 If the formation of this love does not supplement the physical intimacy and intense passion experienced during the honeymoon phase, the relationship is likely to fail.

 Separating Love and Sex Could Be Beneficial

 There is an important distinction to be made between the physical act of sex and sexual intimacy.
-While intimacy is an emotional state that an individual reserve for one person (a significant other), and sexual intimacy acts as the physical embodiment of the love a couple shares, sex as a physical act can exist separate from intimacy and love.
+While intimacy is an emotional state that an individual reserves for one person (a significant other), and sexual intimacy acts as the physical embodiment of the love a couple of shares, sex as a physical act can exist separate from intimacy and love.

-Although this argument can be used to sway one partner in accepting the terms of an open relationship, what is more useful for the couple is coming to terms with the possibility that their sex life might dwindle.
+Although this argument can be used to sway one partner in accepting the terms of an open relationship, what is more, useful for the couple is coming to terms with the possibility that their sex life might dwindle.
 Having an open mind and being prepared to take on new approaches to sex (however these may manifest) in order to keep things exciting might be essential in saving their sex life.

 A Word About Open Relationships

 One study published in Sexual and Relationship Therapy measured the sexual activity and overall happiness of over 1200 respondents to a poll administered in the US.
 The findings indicated that non-exclusive couples were not only happier, but maintained better health, had more sex (obviously), and were more likely to get tested for STIs on a frequent basis.